abjelcic/DIRHBspeedup/README.md

 How to install OpenBLAS on Linux machine: just follow few simple steps described in the [video](https://www.youtube.com/watch?v=85hm_kbwOJs).

+How to install LAPACK on Linux machine: just follow few simple steps described in the [video](https://www.youtube.com/watch?v=5N1QYWxAAL4).

 [OpenBLAS](https://github.com/xianyi/OpenBLAS) is a fork of GotoBLAS, (Goto's [paper](https://dl.acm.org/doi/10.1145/1356052.1356053)) an open-source efficient implementation of BLAS fine-tuned for many modern architectures, comparable to Intel MKL.